twine-realtime/deploy/README.md

 - Select the single option for Choose Load Balancer
 - Click Create Records

 Record creation may take a few minutes.
 The Twine architecture will then be complete and ready for Twine server/client library implementation.
+Please note that Twine issues third-party cookies for sticky sessions and to store WebSocket session data for connection state recovery.